nautobot/nautobot-app-data-validation-engine/docs/user/app_data_compliance.md

 ## DataComplianceRule Class

 The `DataComplianceRule` class takes advantage of the `CustomValidator` workflow.
 The basic idea is that during an object's `full_clean` method call, any `DataComplianceRule` classes are called to run their `clean` method.
 That method calls the class's `audit` method, which you should implement.
 The expected return of the `audit` method is `None`; however, any issues found during the `audit` method should raise an `ComplianceError`.
-Multiple key value pairs can be passed in to an `ComplianceError` to create multiple data compliance objects.
-If there are no `AuditErrors` that are raised, any existing data compliance objects for the class will be marked as valid.
-Otherwise, attributes that were passed in via an `ComplianceError` will be marked as invalid with the given message.
+Multiple key value pairs can be passed in to an `ComplianceError`.
+The data within a `ComplianceError` is used by the `full_clean` method to create `DataCompliance` objects, which relates the given object to the `DataComplianceRule` class, the attribute checked, and the message passed into the `ComplianceError` as to why the attribute is not valid.
+If there are no `ComplianceErrors` raised within the `audit` method, any existing `DataCompliance` objects for the given object and `DataComplianceRule` pair are marked as valid.

-Any `DataComplianceRule` class can have a `class_name` defined to provide a friendly name to be shown within in the UI.
-The `enforce` variable can also be set to decide whether or not the `ComplianceError` caught in the `audit` method is raised again to the `clean` method, acting like a `ValidationError` wherever the original `full_clean` was called.
+Any `DataComplianceRule` class can have a `name` defined to provide a friendly name to be shown within in the UI.
+The `enforce` attribute can also be set to decide whether or not the `ComplianceError` caught in the `audit` method is raised again to the `clean` method, acting like a `ValidationError` wherever the original `full_clean` was called.
+Setting `enforce` to `True` changes the `DataComplianceRule` from a passive validation of data to an active enforcement of the logic within it.

 ### Writing Data Compliance Rules in a Plugin